Aldo Parisot: Teaching

 Parisot was renowned for his teaching, having held posts at Peabody Conservatory, Mannes College of Music, the Juilliard School, and the New England Conservatory in addition to his position at Yale, which he assumed in 1958.
 Throughout the years, his students have gone on to careers as prominent concert artists, teachers and players in major symphony orchestras.
-Some better-known former students of his include Jesús Castro-Balbi, Shauna Rolston, Bion Tsang, Ralph Kirshbaum, Han-na Chang, Robert deMaine, Johann Sebastian Paetsch, Jian Wang.
+Some better-known former students of his include Rhonda Rider, Jesús Castro-Balbi, Shauna Rolston, Bion Tsang, Ralph Kirshbaum, Han-na Chang, Robert deMaine, Johann Sebastian Paetsch, Jian Wang.
 According to Kirshbaum: "Parisot had a virtuoso left hand technique and was a great teacher.
 He also furthered the use of my musical imagination in a technical sense."

 In addition to maintaining a private studio, Parisot conducted the Yale Cellos since 1983.
 Formed as an ensemble of his current students, the group has since released a number of award-winning CDs, one of which received a Grammy nomination.
 Parisot formally retired from Yale in July 2018, having been the longest-serving faculty member of the Yale School of Music and also the oldest member of the Yale University faculty.